Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Harris II has driven home a run in 24 games this season (24.5%), including more than one RBI in 8.2% of his games and producing three or more of his team's runs on three occasions..
+- Harris II has had at least one RBI in 25.3% of his games this season (25 of 99), with two or more RBI eight times (8.1%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.